ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 # Example protocol flow

-This section walks a user through operations in the transport protocol in the order they are necessary to show a basic messaging flow between Alice, Bob, and Cathy:
+This section shows how three users (Alice, Bob and Cathy) from different providers can use the protocol specified in this document to join the same room and send messages to one-another:

 - Alice get the internal identifier for Bob †
 - Alice gains consent to talk to Bob ††